The 6 Hottest Trends in Web Design For Local Government

 The last few years have seen a turn toward minimalist web design, with lots of white space, clean-looking pages, and non-obtrusive, thin, delicate fonts.
 In 2017, the online community is ready to start seeing bright, bold, vibrant colors.
 Even the largest digital influencers are using color to make a statement.
 Social media giant Instagram recently overhauled its logo, changing it from a dull brown camera icon to a vibrant pink, purple, and yellow iconic symbol.

-Check out how the colorful City of Brea, California proves why their community deserves to stand out using vibrant blues, teals, greens, purples, and pops of red, yellow, and pink.
+Check out how the colorful City of New Rochelle, New York proves why their community deserves to stand out using vibrant blues, teals, greens, and purples.

 3. Moving Animation

 Thanks to advancements in web browsers and programing languages, it’s now easier than ever to apply impactful, engaging, and beautiful animations.
 Animation can be a powerful way to tell a story, convey a feeling, or demonstrate the beauty and individuality of a community.